0xSero/partisia-docs/docs/programmers_guide.md

 ## Traits

-The SDK exposes traits that provides serialization methods.
+The compiler exposes traits that provides serialization methods.
 These traits are important for the operation of PBC contracts, but should rarely be implemented manually; prefer using the built-in derive methods.